benste/GraphRAGZen/README.md

 The work done by the GraphRAG team shouldn't be in vain, but should allow for developers to create GraphRAG applications that are maintainable, extendable and intuitive.

-And so GraphRAGZen was born; the logic given by GraphRAG in a functional, common-sense library.
+And so **GraphRAGZen** was born; the logic given by GraphRAG in a functional, common sense library.

 ## But that's just another implementation of GraphRAG, there are so many already
 [XKCD says it well](https://xkcd.com/927/)